Wajed Ali Sumon: Career

 Wazed Ali Sumon started his career as an assistant director in Bangladesh Film Development Corporation.
-At the beginning of his career, he started making film as a co-director.
+At the beginning of his career, he started making films as a co-director.
 After that, he started making films jointly with film director Ruhul Kuddus Khan Shaheen.
 Their directorial duo was known as Shaheen Sumon.
-After long time they get separate and making film with single direction.
+After long time they separated and began making films individually.